KelvinTegelaar/CIPP/docs/dev/contributing/code.md

 When contributing, or planning to contribute, please create an issue [on GitHub](https://github.com/KelvinTegelaar/CIPP/issues).

 * If you are fixing a bug, file a complete bug report and assign it to yourself.
+You can do this by commenting "I would like to work on this please" on the issue.
 * If you are adding a feature, please add "Feature Request" to the title and assign it to yourself.
+You can do this by commenting "I would like to work on this please" on the issue.

 <!-- vale Microsoft.FirstPerson off -->
 :::tip Assigning Yourself an Issue